About Scott Wallace

 He has three sons and lives in Washington, DC.

-To book a reading, assignment or workshop, and to find out more about how Scott Wallace can make your classroom or event come alive with richly illustrated, personal tales of high adventure and deep relevance to the times we live in, please go to the contact page on this website.
+To book a reading, assignment or workshop, and to find out more about how Scott Wallace can make your event come alive with richly illustrated, personal tales of high adventure and deep relevance to the times we live in, please go to the contact page on this website.

 See what past visitors have said about Scott’s work and scottwallace.com in this archive.